 Take advantage of incentive programs

 Hiring vets has an added bonus because there are incentives and programs to support employers.
-McCarthy currently takes advantage of the Workforce Innovation and Opportunity Act (WIOA) incentives for training and wage reimbursement.
+The Workforce Innovation and Opportunity Act (WIOA) provides incentives for training and wage reimbursement.

 The Work Opportunity Tax Credit (WOTC) incentivizes employers to hire “underutilized” workers, including veterans.
-A company can receive a tax credit of $2,400 to $9,600 for a veteran’s first year of employment.
+In most cases, WOTC equals 40% of up to $6,000 in wages a qualifying employee earns during their first year.
+This means the maximum tax credit is usually $2,400.
 “Like most tools built into the tax code, it takes some knowledge to properly navigate WOTC,” says Davis.

 Veteran Tax Credits (VTC) is an organization that helps veterans get approved for WOTC.
 VTC also assists employers in understanding how to utilize the WOTC program.

 An employer also has the ability to bring on a veteran as an apprentice, paid for by the Department of Veterans Affairs (VA), if approved by the GI Bill.
-The Post-9/11 GI Bill offers veterans entry-level wage and a monthly housing allowance.
+The Post 9/11 GI Bill offers veterans entry-level wages and a monthly housing allowance.

 Under the DOD Skill Bridge Program, an employer can train vets to work on a temporary basis for up to six months — and it doesn’t cost a dime because the Department of Defense foots the entire bill.